 Q: Who takes the MAP at EverGreen?

 A: 1st – 8th grade

 Q: How often do students take them?

 A: We normally take it three times per year (Fall, Winter, Spring).
-Due to the six-months-long Covid-19 shutdown, we will take it four times in the 2020-2021 school year.
+Due to the six-months-long Covid-19 shutdown, we took it four times in the 2020-2021 school year.
 The extra assessment was the first one given in September, which informed teachers of the skills students needed the most help rebuilding.

 Q: What do teachers do with the MAP scores and other data provided?

 A: “Using MAP reports, teachers can tailor instruction to challenge their students, whether they are below, at, or above grade level.
 MAP student reports also present realistic learning goals by subject areas so that, through a teacher’s guidance, students can individually see their progress and be inspired to take charge of their own learning.
 These reports make it simple for teachers to plan for differentiated instruction, develop interventions for struggling students, and see what students are ready to learn next.”

 Q: What do students do with their MAP score?

 A: Our school’s goal is to have them take ownership of their assessment score, set goals to improve, and take charge of their learning.